 Sustainability

-Hey there!
-I’m John from Plumb It Right, and I’ve been plumbing around Perth for almost four decades now.
-Over the years, I’ve come to know a thing or two about the impact our water quality has on home plumbing systems.
-Perth’s water is a unique blend of groundwater and desalinated water, and while it’s safe to drink, the mineral content and other elements can affect your plumbing.
-In this guide, I’ll walk you through what to know about Perth’s water quality, how it impacts your plumbing, and some steps you can take to keep your system in great shape.
+I’m John from Plumb It Right, and I’ve been plumbing around Perth for almost four decades and in all those years, I’ve come to know a thing or two about the impact Perth’s water quality has on our home plumbing systems.
+The water has a unique blend of groundwater and desalinated water, and while it’s safe to drink, the mineral content and other elements can affect your plumbing pipes.

-Here in Perth, our water supply mainly comes from groundwater sources and desalination plants.
-Groundwater tends to be mineral-rich, containing higher levels of calcium and magnesium, which makes it “hard water.”
-Even though desalinated water is purer, it’s usually blended with groundwater, so most Perth homes are dealing with some level of minerals in the water.
+Understanding your water source and the quality is important as groundwater tends to be mineral-rich which contains higher levels of calcium and magnesium, that makes it what is called “hard water.”
+Even though desalinated water is purer, it’s usually blended with groundwater, so most homes are dealing with some level of minerals in the water.

 "Sustainable Rehabilitation: Turning Former Mine Sites into Thriving Ecosystems"